-This post is about the 10 best tips for healthy holiday eating.
+This post is about the best mindful eating during the holidays tips to practice this holiday season.

-This post may contain affiliate links.
+This post about mindful eating during the holidays may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my Disclaimer for more information.

 1.)
 Share the love of food choices on your plate

-Having a balance of food groups on your plate is a great way to get all nutrient-dense foods in.
-Hardvard.edu has a great comparison of Healthy Eating plate vs. USDA MyPlate.
+Having a balance of food groups on your plate is a great way to get all nutrient-rich foods and will create healthy eating habits.

 2. Don’t add processed sugar or don’t buy food with added sugar